theJuddson/prevent-autofill.js/README.md

 $(input selector).preventAutofill();

-NOTE: I currently only support characters a-z, A-Z, 0-9, space and some basic symbols.
+NOTE: I currently only support characters a-z, A-Z, 0-9, space and the basic symbols available through SHIFT+KEYPRESS on a standard US keyboard.
 I only provided support for characters that I would need to fill out an address form.